Watch Video – Insert an Image in Google Sheets

-- The IMAGE function allows a lot more flexibility as compared with the ‘Image in cell’ option.
-You can choose from four different modes that allow you to choose whether you want the image to fit perfectly or stretch and fill the cell or remain at a specific height and width.
+- The IMAGE function allows a lot more flexibility than the ‘Image in cell’ option.
+You can choose from four different modes that allow you to choose whether you want the image to fit perfectly, stretch and fill the cell, or remain at a specific aspect ratio.

 - IMAGE function can take a cell reference as the input (where the cell reference has the URL to the image).
-This makes it dynamic – which means that if you change the URL in the reference cell, the image would automatically update.
-Also, if you have 10 image URLs in a column, you can easily use the IMAGE function to get the images quickly for all the 10 image links.
+This makes it dynamic, meaning that if you change the URL in the reference cell, the image will automatically update.
+Also, if you have 10 image URLs in a column, you can easily use the IMAGE function to get the images quickly for all 10 image links.

-Since the IMAGE function can easily update when you change the URL of the image, you can use this to create an image lookup (picture lookup) functionality in Google Sheets.
+Since the IMAGE function can easily update when you change the image URL, you can use this to create an image lookup (picture lookup) functionality in Google Sheets.

 Something as shown below:

-In the above example, as soon as I select a company name, the logo of that company automatically updates in the adjacent cell.
+In the above example, as soon as I select a company name, that company’s logo automatically updates in the adjacent cell.
 This is made possible using the IMAGE function (along with the VLOOKUP function).